tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/creating_overlays_overview.rst

 A software programmer can use an overlay, but will not usually create overlay, as this usually requires a high degree of hardware design expertise.

-There are a number of components to creating an overlay:
+There are a number of components required in the process of creating an overlay:

 * Overlay design (Programmable Logic)
-* Transfer of data between PS/PL
+* Movement of data between PS/PL
 * C library/driver
 * Python API
 * Packaging the overlay